 A Hamamatsu Orca C4742-80-12AG digital camera provides high-performance 12-bit monochromatic digital image capture.
 This camera has a 1.37 megapixel progressive-scan interline CCD chip.
 With pixels that are 6.45 microns2, an effective pixel area of 8.67mm x 6.60mm, a dynamic range of 3000:1, and a quantum efficiency exceeding 70% in the visible spectrum, this camera delivers excellent spatial resolution and excellent sensitivity in low-light imaging situations.
 Images are previewed, acquired, processed, and analyzed using Media Cybernetic’s Image Pro Plus 6.2.

-Funding Support.
-The acquisition of the monochromatic digital cameras was made possible by a grant from the National Science Foundation (PI: McCauley).
-Funds from the Biology department supported the purchase of the AxioCam ICc5 color digital camera.
+Funding Support – The acquisition of the monochromatic digital camera was made possible by a grant from the National Science Foundation (PI: McCauley).

 Role of Auxin in Lateral Root Formation.

 The laboratory of Dr. Gloria Muday studies the roles of plant hormones in guiding root growth and development.
 Using a combination of DIC imaging and chromagenic genetic reporters, they have used the upright microscope to study the initiation and development of lateral roots in Arabidopsis.